uesseu/vimrc/README.md

 # Feature
 This vimrc can be read by vim and neovim.
-By this vimrc, on my computer, neovim start up in 10ms.
+By this vimrc, on my computer, neovim starts up in 10ms.
 Since vimrc sometimes become big and not easy to manage, I made function to make TOF of vimrc.